wp-plugins/book-review/readme.txt

 And, if you’re interested in throwing monetization into the mix, the WordPress Book Review plugin makes that easy too!

 Sound pretty good?
-Then check out the [full documentation](http://donnapeplinskie.com/wordpress-book-review-plugin/#features) to learn more about what the WordPress Book Review plugin can do for you!
+Then check out the [full documentation](http://donnapeplinskie.com/wordpress-book-review-plugin) to learn more about what the WordPress Book Review plugin can do for you!

 = Internationalization =
 This plugin supports the following translations (with thanks to the translators!):

-* Arabic (‫منهل العدّاي‬‎)
+* Arabic (منهل العدّاي‎)
 * Chinese (Vahi Chen)
 * Czech (Radek Volf)
 * French (Guillaume Andreux)